dortania/OpenCore-Install-Guide/extras/troubleshooting.md

 # Stuck on EndRandomSeed
+Couple problems:

-* `ProvideConsoleGop` is likely missing, this was originally part of AptioMemoryFix but is now within OpenCore as this quirk
+* `ProvideConsoleGop` is likely missing as this is needed for transitioning to the next screen, this was originally part of AptioMemoryFix but is now within OpenCore as this quirk

+Other possible problem is that some users either forget or cannot disable CFG-Lock in the BIOS(specifically relating to a locked 0xE2 MSR bit for power managment, obviously much safer to turn off CFG-Lock).
+When this happens, there's a couple fixes:

+* Enable `AppleXcpmCfgLock`, this disables `PKG_CST_CNFIG_CONTROL` within the XNU itself and likely the cause of the stall.
+Clover equivalent is `KernelPm`
+* Enable `AppleXcpmCfgLock`, this disables `PKG_CST_CNFIG_CONTROL` within AppleIntelCPUPowerManagment.
+Clover equivalent is `AppleIntelCPUPM`

 # Still waiting on root device

 * Gernally seen as a USB error, couple ways to fix:
    * if you're hitting the 15 port limit, you can temporarily get around this with `XhciPortLimit` but for long term use we recommend making a [USBmap](https://github.com/corpnewt/USBMap).
 CorpNewt also has a guide for this: [USBmap Guide](https://usb-map.gitbook.io/project/)
-   * Other issue can be that certain firmwares won't pass USB ownership to macOS, to fix this we can enable `ReleaseUsbOwnership`
+   * Other issue can be that certain firmwares won't pass USB ownership to macOS, to fix this we can enable `ReleaseUsbOwnership`.
+Clover equivalent is `FixOwnership`

 # iMessage and Siri Broken